simonlid/azure-content/articles/stream-analytics-get-started.md

 4. Specify both the Service Bus and the Storage account connection strings.
 The key names are **Microsoft.ServiceBus.ConnectionString** and **AzureStorageConnectionString**.
 The storage account connection string will be in the following format:

 		DefaultEndpointsProtocol=https;AccountName=<accountName>;AccountKey=<yourAccountKey>;

+	The service bus connection string will be in the following format:
+		Endpoint=sb://<namespaceName>.servicebus.windows.net/;SharedAccessKeyName=<yourAccountKey>;
 5. Build the solution.
 6. Run the application from the bin folder.
 The usage is as follows: